Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Introduction

 The spatial distribution of galaxies is a key observable for cosmological studies, as it traces the underlying large-scale structure (LSS) of the Universe, which is primarily composed of invisible dark matter.
 In the framework of hierarchical structure formation, galaxies form within dark matter haloes that originate from primordial density fluctuations and grow through gravitational collapse, accretion, and mergers \citep{White_1978,Blumenthal_1984,Lacey_Cole_1993}.
 A precise understanding of the galaxy–halo connection is therefore essential for interpreting data from current and forthcoming galaxy redshift surveys, such as the Dark Energy Spectroscopic Instrument (DESI; e.g., \citealp{DESI_overview,DESI_DR2_BAO,DESI_DR1_BAO,DESI_DR1_fs}) and the Euclid mission (e.g., \citealp{Euclid_EWS,Euclid_Q1_overview}).

 One of the earliest approaches to modelling the galaxy–halo connection is the halo occupation distribution (HOD; e.g., \citealp{Benson_2000, Seljak_2000, Peacock_2000, White_2001, Berlind_2002, COORAY_2002}), which describes the average number of galaxies hosted by a dark matter halo as a function of its mass.
 The simplest form of the HOD assumes that halo mass alone determines galaxy occupancy, a notion motivated by excursion set theory \citep{press_schechter,excursion_set}, which predicts that halo properties beyond mass are uncorrelated with the cosmic environment due to its random-walk formalism \citep{Lemson_Kauffmann_1999}.
 However, this assumption was later challenged by \citet{Sheth_2004}, who demonstrated using $N$-body simulations that haloes in dense environments tend to form earlier than haloes of the same mass in less dense regions.
 Building on this, \citet{Gao_2005} used the Millennium Simulation \citep{Millennium} to show that halo clustering depends not only on mass but also on halo formation time.
-This secondary dependence was subsequently extended to other halo properties, such as concentration and spin \citep{Wechsler_2006, Gao_2007, Angulo_2008} and the cosmic web environment \citep{Borzyszkowski_2017,Tojeiro_2017,Yang_2017,Ramakrishnan_2019}.
+This secondary dependence was subsequently extended to other halo properties, such as concentration and spin \citep{Wechsler_2006, Gao_2007, Angulo_2008,Salcedo_2018,Sato_Polito_2019} and the cosmic web environment \citep{Borzyszkowski_2017,Tojeiro_2017,Yang_2017,Paranjape2018,Han_2018,Ramakrishnan_2019}.
 A dependence of halo clustering on properties beyond their mass is commonly referred to as halo assembly bias (HAB; e.g. \citealp{Wechsler_2018}), although the secondary properties may not correspond exactly to the halo assembly history.

 If galaxy formation is influenced by the secondary halo properties that give rise to HAB, then the core assumption of the simplest HOD model -- that galaxy occupancy depends solely on halo mass -- is violated.
 This violation can systematically alter predictions of galaxy clustering.
-The phenomenon in which the galaxy–halo connection (see \citealp{Wechsler_2018} for a review) depends on halo properties beyond mass is known as galaxy assembly bias (GAB).
+The phenomenon in which the galaxy clustering depends on halo properties beyond mass is known as galaxy assembly bias (GAB, see \citealp{Wechsler_2018} for a review).